Arize-ai/client_python/src/arize/_generated/api_client/docs/RolesApi.md

 Delete a custom role by its ID (soft-delete).
 Predefined roles cannot be deleted.

+A role cannot be deleted while it still has role bindings — remove every binding for this role first, then delete the role.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>